-This provision of California Revenue & Tax code is called the “California Claw-Back Clause” and applies to exchanges of property that occur on or after January 1, 2014.
-Because California FTB is still developing the “California 1031 Information Return,” taxpayers should anticipate having to report their California sourced gains (previously deferred).
+This provision of California Revenue & Tax code is called the "California Claw-Back Clause".
+Because California FTB is still developing the "California 1031 Information Return," taxpayers should anticipate having to report their California sourced gains (previously deferred).

 We expect California's 1031 Information Return will request the following information:

 - California and non-California property address and ownership;

 - Contract price for the original property purchased in California and selling price for the property sold in California as well as the property acquired outside of California in the 1031 exchange (which may involve several additional properties subsequently acquired); and